benjaminp/six/documentation/index.rst

 The Python3 *json* module raises the JSONDecodeError exception when it can't decode the given json input.
-The Python2 *json* module raises the ValueError exception under the same cicumstances.
+The Python2 *json* module raises the ValueError exception under the same circumstances.

 .. data:: JSONDecodeError